bholsinger09/CafeMeetup/APP_STORE_DESCRIPTION.md

 **🎯 WHY LATTELINK?**

 **Academic-First Focus** - The ONLY app where study sessions are the primary goal.
-Meet through shared academic interests, not superficial swipes.
+Meet through organized group study sessions, not superficial matching.

 **Gamified Learning** - Earn badges, level up, maintain study streaks, and track your progress.
 Academic networking meets achievement system!

 **Verified Study Check-Ins** - Proof of real study sessions!
 Check in together at cafés for rewards and academic accountability.

-**Course Matching** - Match by major, classes, and study needs.
-Find your perfect study buddy who understands your academic challenges.
+**Course Organization** - Find study sessions by specific course codes (CS 101, MATH 250).
+Join groups tackling the same academic challenges as you.

 **College Student Community** - Only verified college students seeking academic collaboration